 10print("lookup timeout:", recovery_path("timeout", "none", False))

-A particularly insidious failure occurs when the agent's proposed operation diverges from its accepted task contract.
-The two common states here are wrong tool choice despite a valid request and wrong argument serialization despite choosing the right tool.
+A dangerous failure happens when the agent's proposed operation diverges from its accepted task contract.
+The two common states are wrong tool choice despite a valid request and wrong argument serialization despite choosing the right tool.
 A model may describe a reasonable plan yet call the wrong tool or use unsupported parameters when it emits the executable payload.

-Consider our order-lookup agent.
-Its structured intent says lookup_order for A102.
-However, the emitted tool call might target a calculate_shipping tool or provide a different order ID, producing irrelevant results while the response text still sounds plausible.
+Consider our deploy-status agent.
+Its structured intent says lookup_run for RUN-842.
+However, the emitted tool call might target a create_release tool or provide a different run ID, producing irrelevant results while the response text still sounds plausible.

-This disconnect happens because generated explanations do not constrain generated tool payloads.
+This disconnect happens because generated explanations don't constrain generated tool payloads.
 An application should validate the payload against its task contract instead of asking for hidden reasoning or trusting a confident explanation.

 The primary defense is execution verification: compare the proposed tool call to a structured task contract before execution.
 A critic model can help triage ambiguous output, but deterministic tool, identifier, permission, and schema checks should block clear violations.